Here are some tips to ensure your stream goes off without a hitch:

 Check that your upload speed and firewalls are in line with our recommendations.

-If you are looking for a simple webcam solution, our browser-based encoder will work with your built-in webcam and microphone as well as some external devices.
-This also includes the ability to overlay graphics and share your screen.
+If you are looking for a webcam solution, our web-based production tool will work with your built-in webcam and microphone as well as some external devices.
+If you are streaming to a recurring event or webinar, this tool also includes the ability to bring in guest speakers, playback videos, overlay graphics, and share your screen.

-If you are looking for a multi-camera solution, our desktop encoder, Livestream Studio, is accessible with a Premium or Enterprise membership and streams directly to Vimeo, among numerous other features.
+If you are looking for an external multi-camera solution, our desktop encoder, Livestream Studio, is accessible with an Advanced, Premium or Enterprise membership and streams directly to Vimeo, among numerous other features.
 Here's a guided list for getting started with Livestream Studio.

 Otherwise, any external encoder that can stream via RTMP will work with Vimeo.
 Here's a list of some we recommend.